City of Water and Ink: Decoding Venice through Multi-Modal Semantic Search

 Text Pipeline

-This pipeline is designed to convert discrete text entries into semantic vectors.
+This pipeline is designed to convert discrete heterogeneous textual entries into unified semantic vectors.
 To simultaneously support T2T and I2T search, we implement a unique dual-encoding strategy.

 To accommodate different retrieval tasks, we generate two vectors for the same text entry: